slateci/slate-portal/README.md

 * [Docker](https://docs.docker.com/get-docker/)
 * [Podman](https://podman.io/)

-For the sake of simplicity this guide will focus on Docker (see [the podman docs](https://docs.podman.io/en/latest/Commands.html) for alternate syntax).
+For the sake of simplicity this page will focus on Docker (see [the podman docs](https://docs.podman.io/en/latest/Commands.html) for alternate syntax).

 #### Create `portal.conf`